-Transient Special Students
+Transient and Term Special Students

 A graduate student holding a baccalaureate degree from an accredited institution and presently working toward a graduate degree at an accredited institution other than JMU is known as a transient special student.
+An undergraduate student from an accredited institution and presently working toward an undergraduate degree at an accredited institution other than JMU is known as a term special student.

-Transient special students must re-enroll each semester at JMU and may take up to 11 hours of graduate credit per semester.
-In addition to the enrollment form for special students, transient special students must submit documentation of good standing at their home college or university and must specify that the courses undertaken at JMU are to be transferred to the home institution.
+In addition to the enrollment form for special students, transient special students and term special students must submit documentation of good standing at their home college or university and must specify that the courses undertaken at JMU are to be transferred to the home institution.
 These requirements must be completed prior to registration each semester.
-Generally, these courses should not be available at the home institution during that semester.

-For further information pertaining to continuing education, contact
+For further information, contact:

-Office of Continuing Education MSC 2502 James Madison University Paul Street House Harrisonburg, VA 22807 (540) 568-7088.
+College of Graduate and Professional Programs, MSC 6702 James Madison University Harrisonburg, VA 22807 (540) 568-6131